ethomas12/happy-birthday-wanda-june/README.md

 # happy-birthday-wanda-june
+## Static page birthday card
-## My first Android app
+### My first app

-Working with Android Beginner Google Scholarship via Udacity
+Grow with Google Scholarship: Android Basics

 Using Android Studio

 Using a Nexus 5x for deployment